ru22-14/guessword-game/README.md

 I followed the steps written below to deploy my project to [Heroku](https://heroku.com/), based on the [Code Institute](https://codeinstitute.net/) instructions:

-- First created account on Heroku by flollowing the instructions given from Code Institute.
+- First created a Heroku account by flollowing the instructions given from Code Institute.

-- pip3 freeze > requirements.txt to install our dependencies to Heroku.
+- used the `pip3 freeze > requirements.txt` command to install our dependencies to Heroku.
-- Commit changes push the changes to Github: git commit -m "Add requirements for deployment”
+- Commit changes push the changes to Github:
+  `git commit -m "Add requirements for deployment”`

 In HEROKU after creating the account: